Concerts and Events

 Even though progress has been made in including underrepresented groups of composers, we must take the responsibility through our performances to do whatever is possible to have equal footing in programming with the white male composers who have dominated the world of Western Music.

-The highlight of the concert will be a commissioned piece by Joan Szymko, widely regarded as an outstanding composer of choral music in America today.
+The highlight of the concert was a commissioned piece by Joan Szymko, widely regarded as an outstanding composer of choral music in America today.
 Her piece, “Seed,” is based on a poem “Declaration” by Elsa Gidlow, best known for writing On a Grey Thread, the first volume of openly lesbian love poetry published in North America.
-We are honored that Ms. Szymko has taken on this commission in celebration of Cindy Beitmen’s 12th anniversary directing the Chorale, and we will be very excited to present it for the first time at our spring concert.
+We are honored that Ms. Szymko has taken on this commission in celebration of Cindy Beitmen’s 12th anniversary directing the Chorale, and were very excited to present it for the first time at our spring concert.

 We celebrate the diversity of choral music, bringing together composers who may have been previously marginalized or overlooked.
 We also rejoice in this opportunity to make a place at our table for guest artists with a variety of perspectives, cultures, musical styles, gender expressions, and lived experiences historical and contemporary.
 We invite you to recognized with us that music becomes all–especially music that comes from with ourselves, sung by and for all of us.